camsterrrr/Groovester/README.md

-# Groovester
+# 🎵🎧 Groovester 🎧🎵

-Want a groovy Discord voice channel? 😉 Groovester is a Discord Application that can build up a queue of song requests, join Discord voice channels, and play requested songs for all to enjoy! 😁
+Want a groovy Discord voice channel? 😉 Groovester is a Discord bot that can build up a queue of song requests, join Discord voice channels, and play requested songs for all to enjoy! 😁

-## Groovester's Commands
+## Quick-Glance Commands

 ```
 !help, used to display useful commands.